 In each practice (eight in England, one in Copenhagen) we will interview patients/carers (n=12-15), and GPs and practice staff (n=6-8) (including those involved in decisions to adopt, adapt or abandon access systems).
+[Note in Copenhagen, some staff participants will be recruited from other neighbouring practices that operate the same Tid Samme Dag model of access so that there will be up to 15 staff interviews.]
 We will conduct non-participant observation and informal conversations as well as collection of relevant documentation e.g. protocols for use of the access system.
 The fieldwork schedule in each practice will be:

-- Weeks 1-2: familiarisation, identify relevant staff, begin patient/carer sampling - Weeks 3-4: targeted observations, collect relevant documentation, identify potential interviewees - Weeks 5-6: conduct interviews, conduct further relevant observations - Weeks 7-8: additional observations where necessary, final interviews - Weeks 9-10: creating structured summaries, research meetings to discuss findings
+• Weeks 1-2: familiarisation, identify relevant staff, begin patient/carer sampling

+- Weeks 3-4: targeted observations, collect relevant documentation, identify potential interviewees - Weeks 5-6: conduct interviews, conduct further relevant observations - Weeks 7-8: additional observations where necessary, final interviews - Weeks 9-10: creating structured summaries, research meetings to discuss findings